Enterprise Boll Weevils: 1936 Alabama-Florida League

+1947 to 1950 Alabama State League

 In 1947, the Enterprise "Boll Weevils" resumed minor league play.
 Enterprise became members of the eight–team Class D level Alabama State League, which expanded from six teams.
 The Andalusia Arrows, Brewton Millers, Dothan Browns, Geneva Red Birds, Greenville Lions, Ozark Eagles and Troy Trojans joined Enterprise in league play.

 The Enterprise, Alabama team's use of the "Boll Weevils" moniker corresponds to the boll weevil insect, which is indigenous to the region and a celebrated agricultural foe in the community.
 The city of Enterprise, Alabama first erected a Boll Weevil Monument in 1919.
 Today, Enterprise State Community College has adopted the "Boll Weevils" nickname for their athletic teams.

 The Enterprise Boll Weevils placed third in the 1947 Alabama State League and qualified for the playoffs.
 With a record of 77–61, playing under manager Ben Catchings, the Boll Weevils finished 13.0 games behind the first place Greenville Lions in the final regular season standings.
 In the playoffs, the eventual champion Greenville Lions defeated Enterprise four games to three in their first round series.
 Enterprise player/manager Ben Catchings led the league in runs scored, with 126.

 In 1948 Alabama State League play, the Enterprise Boll Weevils placed sixth and did not qualify for the playoffs in the eight–team league.
 The Boll Weevils finished with a 57–67 overall record to end the season, playing under managers Dolly Lambert and Richard Bixby.
 Enterprise finished 26.0 games behind the first place Troy Tigers in the final Alabama State League standings.
 Enterprise missed the four–team playoffs, where the Dothan Browns won the championship.

 Continuing play as members of the 1949 Alabama State League, the Enterprise Boll Weevils qualified for the playoffs.
 Enterprise ended the season with a record of 63–61 to finish in third place in the eight–team league.
 The team was managed by Russell Taylor.
 The Boll Weevils finished 18.5 games behind the first place Greenville Pirates in the final regular season standings.
 In the playoffs, Greenville defeated Enterprise four games to one and advanced to the Finals, where they were defeated by the Andalusia Arrows.

 The 1950 Enterprise Boll Weevils won the Alabama State League pennant in the final season of the league.
 Finishing with a regular season record of 76–49, Enterprise placed first in the final regular season standings, playing under manager Paul O'Dea.
 Enterprise finished 4.0 games ahead of the second place Dothan Browns in the regular season final standings.
 In the playoffs, the Boll Weevils were defeated by the Headland Dixie Runners four games to three in their first round series.
 The Dolthan Browns defeated Headland in the Finals.
 After the 1950 season, the Alabama State League permanently folded, evolving into a new league in 1951.